wazuh/wazuh-documentation/source/installation-guide/index.rst

 ==============================================================    =============
 **Single-node cluster**                                           The Wazuh indexer cluster is installed on one host with the single-node installation method.
 This approach requires few resources, does not demand a network load balancer, and is easier to maintain.

-**Multi-node cluster**                                            With the multi-node installation method, several Wazuh indexers are installers on different nodes that communicate among them.
+**Multi-node cluster**                                            With this installation method, several Wazuh indexers are installers on different nodes that communicate among them.
 A multi-node cluster provides high availability, scalability, and load balancing for data indexing and searching.
 ==============================================================    =============

 The Wazuh dashboard is not installed in a cluster mode because this component doesn't require to be escalated.
 The diagram below represents a Wazuh deployment architecture.
 It shows the solution components and how the Wazuh server and the Wazuh indexer can be configured as a cluster, providing load balancing and high availability.